 self-support reserve amount for 2018, 2019, or 2020.

 2017 Child Support Calculator: Section 15 (Self-Support Reserve Test) of the 2018 Child Support Guidelines, states that the self-support reserve shall be an amount equal to 80% of the monthly full-time earnings at the current state minimum wage at the time of the order.
 The minimum wage in 2017 was increased to $10 per hour, resulting in a self-support reserve of $1,386.
 This calculator is intended for minimum wages earned during the time period of January 1, 2017 to December 31, 2017, and it reflects a self-support reserve amount of $1,386.
 No updates or changes were made to the underlying Schedule of Basic Support Obligations since the 2015 child support quadrennial review.

 2015 Child Support Calculator: On January 14, 2015, the Supreme Court adopted technical revisions to the Arizona Child Support Guidelines.
 The newly adopted statewide child support guidelines will be effective July 1, 2015, for all child support orders, whether original orders or modifications of pre-existing orders, entered after June 30, 2015.
 (Arizona Child Support Guidelines and Administrative Order 2015-06).

 A.R.S. § 46-441 states "[p]ayment of any money directly to an obligee or to any person other than the Support Payment Clearinghouse will not be credited against the support obligation, unless the direct payments were ordered by the court or made pursuant to a written support agreement by the parties."

-Non IV-D cases: If you have a child support case in the superior court not being enforced by DCSS, contact your local Clerk of the Superior Court, or in Maricopa County, visit the Family Support Center.
+- Non IV-D cases: If you have a child support case in the superior court not being enforced by DCSS, contact your local Clerk of the Superior Court, or in Maricopa County, visit Family Support Services.